In The Desert

 Cedar City, Utah

 We've all probably heard about this and some of you may have been lucky enough to see the eclipse in the desert.
-If you were really lucky, you were in or near Kanarraville, Utah.
+If you were really lucky, you were in or near Kanarraville, Utah for this eclipse.
 NASA chose this site as the "sweet spot" for viewing or photographing the eclipse.
-Anywhere within a 20 mile radius of Kanarraville would give you a perfectly centered "Ring of Fire" which was the climax for the eclipse.
+Anywhere within a 20 mile radius of Kanarraville would give you a perfectly centered "Ring of Fire" whiich was the climax for the eclipse.

-Thousand of people made an appearance in Kanarraville, Utah for this event.
-People all over the Iron County area watched for the "Ring of Fire" and took photos with cameras and telescopes of the this event, which will not happen again for 18 years.
+Thousands of people made an appearance in Kanarraville, Utah for this event.
+People all over the Iron County area watched for the "Ring of Fire" and took photos with cameras and telescopes of this event, which will not happen again for 18 years.

 Content including photographs are Copyright © 2012 - Present - Don & Linda Gilmore

 Linda shot a time-lapse of the surrounding area to show the changes in luminosity, (the effect the eclipse had on light in the area).
 I don't think this has ever been done before, but she wanted to take this approach.
 Camera mounted on a tripod, 41 photos and 2 hours later you can see what the desert looked like during an eclipse.
 Notice half way through how dark it got and also you'll see jet trails in the sky.
 Now try to imagine how the early explorers and Native Americans would have felt when it looked like the sun was dying in the late afternoon like this.
 It probably scared them.
 They couldn't look the event up on Google!
 Nice job, honey!.

 Very different, short video, titled Luminance - by Linda Gilmore

 Exactly where in the desert were we?
 Here's a small map showing the spot where we took all the photos (over 400 in total) to get the surrounding area and the complete eclipse.